Do guys wear cologne or perfume?

 The essential oils, by themselves, are very concentrated, as are the other possible elements of a fragrance.
 The scent of an essential oil, or any other perfume ingredient, may actually be unpleasant until it is properly diluted and blended.

 Water and alcohol are used to help dilute, mix and blend the essential oils and the other elements in a scent.
-The level of concentration of the perfume ingredients in the oil and water blend of a scent is the fundamental distinguishing characteristic that identifies the different types of fragrance available.
+The concentration level of perfume ingredients in the oil and water blend is the fundamental distinguishing characteristic that identifies the type of fragrance.

 Known as extrait de parfum or pure perfume, this mixture has the highest concentration of perfume and will last up to 6-8 hours.
 Parfum will contain anywhere between 15-40% perfume essence but usually, contains between 15-30%.

-It has the strongest scent in any given product line.
+It has the strongest scent in any given product line – and if you’re one of the many that want to know which lasts longer – cologne or perfume – here is your answer.
 Because perfume has a thicker and oilier inconsistency than other scent products, it does not come packaged as a spray.
 You will find it in stoppered bottles.
-Unfortunately it’s quite rare so I was unable to find an example.
+Unfortunately, it’s quite rare so I was unable to find an example.

-This is the most expensive type of perfume but is better for people with sensitive skin because it contains the lowest amount of alcohol and doesn’t dry out the skin.
+This is the most expensive type of perfume and is better for people with sensitive skin because it has the lowest amount of alcohol and it doesn’t dry it out.
+In attempting to understand which is better, where cologne vs perfume, this certainly one of the reasons many classify perfume as superior to cologne and the other fragrance types.

 Eau De Parfum (“Perfume Water” in French) has the second highest concentration and can contain about 15-20% perfume essence.
 This type of perfume generally lasts from 5 to 6 hours.
 This is a good type of fragrance for sensitive skin types, even though it has a higher concentration of alcohol.
 It is suitable for everyday use and is the most common type of fragrance.